chumaltd/luca/lucabook/README.md

 ```

 Default list shows the journals of this month.
 With `-n` option, multiple month can be specified.
 If you search for a specific month, args in `YYYY M` format is available.
-Or, multiple month list is also supported as bellows:
+Or, multiple month list is also supported as follows:

 ```bash
 $ luca-book journals list --nu 2020 3